Chirag0341/Plantspefy/README.md

- # Plantify: Plant Recognition using ResNet and YOLO
+ # Planspefy: Plant Recognition using ResNet and YOLO

 Technologies and Tools Used :
 - Android Studio (Kotlin)